-I was attracted to Xiluo Bridge after seeing in pictures and reading a little about its history.
+I became interested in Xiluo Bridge after seeing in pictures and reading a little about its history online.
 I made my first crossing at night while riding a bicycle from Tainan to Changhua.
 Not long thereafter I returned to Xīluó 西螺 and crossed by day.
 It is a beautiful and refreshing ride across the broad alluvial plains and it isn’t so highly trafficked that you cannot stop along the way and admire the scenery framed by the distinctive red steel structure of the Warren trusses.

 By night the southern terminus of the Xiluo Bridge comes alive with the sound of music and the sight of dozens of locals enjoying a night on the riverbank.
 There are tables, chairs, and other places to sit, several mobile cafes selling drinks and snack, and a stage setup for bands and karaoke.
 I can’t say whether this is a regular occurrence or not but I saw crowds along the riverbank on more than one occasion so I would imagine it’s fairly commonplace.
 Xiluo retains a distinctly vintage vibe and these gatherings feel like a throwback to simpler times in the town of swords and vegetables.
 And, as luck would have it, this beautiful old bridge was declared a historic site in the 2000s, so there are no plans to tear it down.
 Something of the past will live on.